The following best practices are eight instructional strategies that Renaissance teachers have agreed by consensus to use.

 Questioning Strategies — Teachers use varying questioning structures: a mixture of volunteer, non-participant, and random systems.
 Random question systems work best when following a Turn & Talk (which allows students to engage meaningfully with another students); or a quick write, quiet think time, or some other strategy that allows students to prepare an answer (and thereby limit anxiety).

-Reflective Writing — Teachers use Reflective Writing to promote critical thinking skills and to develop writing skills.
+Reflective Writing — Teachers use Reflective Free Write to promote critical thinking skills and to develop writing skills.

 Text Marking — Text Marking is used to hold a student’s thinking during any reading activity.
 While many strategies demand students engage with the text by show their thinking about interactions with the text, MOWED is used in many Renaissance classrooms and offers a concise and effective method to practice this skill.